keegars/MHR-Model-Converter/README.md

 * Open file location of converted files

 TODO:
-* Chain files currently cause .pak files to crash, need to find how to convert over
+* Chain files currently cause .pak files to crash, need to find how to convert over (they will currently be removed from the conversion folder)
 * Pfb files not currently supported

 Installation: